 To qualify for a Stanford vanpool permit and 100-percent vanpool subsidy, applicants must meet these requirements:

 - At least five members of your vanpool must meet all of the eligibility requirements for the Commute Club and must not already have a permit or be receiving Clean Air Cash.

 - Vanpool members must vanpool together for the majority of the commute and live in areas that would facilitate a reasonable and expected commute pattern that is consistent with the intent of the Commute Club program.

 What If You're Not Eligible?

 - Vanpoolers who are not eligible for the Commute Club DO NOT QUALIFY for Stanford vanpool permits or the vanpool subsidy.
-Examples of those not eligible for Commute Club include night- and evening-shift employees or employees at off-campus sites or at sites where parking is not managed by P&TS.
+Examples of those not eligible for Commute Club include night- and evening-shift employees or employees at off-campus sites or at sites where parking is not managed by Stanford Transportation.

 - Ineligible commuters are welcome to share a ride with Stanford vanpools as an unofficial member of the vanpool and are welcome to use the Stanford Ridesharing page to find Stanford ridesharing partners.

 - Please note: All official members of a carpool or vanpool must work/study on the same campus (either at main campus or SRWC).
 For example, if you are currently in a five-person vanpool, and four people are on campus and one person is moving to Stanford Redwood City, you would no longer be eligible for the vanpool subsidy.
 However, the four-person group is still eligible for an ‘A’-Carpool permit as a carpool.

 Please note that membership in the Commute Club and participation in the vanpool program is a privilege.
 Stanford Transportation reserves the right to deny membership when an individual’s actions are or appear to be inconsistent with the goals of our programs.